kingzamzon/docs/docs/SDK/installation.md

   setNetworkLoading(false) // replace this line with your own code that tells your app the network is ready }, false)
 ```

+## Debug Logging and Lit Node Client configuration

+The LitNodeClient object has a number of config params you can pass, documented here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#litnodeclient

+For example, to turn off logging in the JS SDK, you could set debug to false like this: `const client = new LitJsSdk.LitNodeClient({debug: false})`